 Free Application for Federal Student Aid (FAFSA)

 FAFSA stands for Free Application for Federal Student Aid.
 It is the most important form for students in the United States who want financial help for college or university.
-By filling out the FAFSA, you can get grants loans or work-study funds from the government.
+By filling out the Form, you can get grants loans or work-study funds from the government.

 Many students think they wo not qualify, but that is not true.
 Almost every student should apply, no matter their income level.
-In 2025, FAFSA has become easier with a simplified form and better tools.
+In 2025, It has become easier with a simplified form and better tools.
 Applying early increases your chances of getting more aid.
 This guide will help you understand who can apply, how to fill it, deadlines, tips, and what happens after you apply.

 FAFSA Eligibility Guide